dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-Persistence.md

 ### ADO.NET Storage Provider (SQL Storage Provider)

-Note that to use the it is necessary to deploy the database script to the database.
-It can be found in the The scripts are located in the Nuget library, similar to `\packages\Microsoft.Orleans.OrleansSqlUtils.n.n.n\lib\net<version>\SQLServer\` depending on version and database vendor.
+Note that to use this it is necessary to deploy the database script to the database.
+The scripts are located in the NuGet library, similar to `\packages\Microsoft.Orleans.OrleansSqlUtils.n.n.n\lib\net<version>\SQLServer\` depending on version and database vendor.

 ```xml
 <Provider Type="Orleans.SqlUtils.StorageProvider.SqlStorageProvider" Name="SqlStore" DataConnectionString="Data Source = (localdb)\MSSQLLocalDB; Database = OrleansTestStorage; Integrated Security = True; Asynchronous Processing = True; Max Pool Size = 200;" />